-Category Daily price price
+Category Daily price

-2016 2015
+2017 2016

-Private room \$60.38 \$59.66
+Private room \$61.23 \$60.38

-Semi-private room \$50.48 \$49.88
+Semi-private room \$51.19 \$50.48

-Room with three or more beds \$37.53 \$37.08
+Room with three or more beds \$38.06 \$37.53

 Financial contribution - intermediate resources

 Accommodation resources known as "intermediate resources" have been created in order to offer persons who live in a structured environment a residential environment that is as close as possible to a home environment, in which they receive the support and assistance they require.
 There are currently four main types of residences operated by intermediate resources: supervised apartments, rooming houses, reception homes and group homes.
 Contributions are payable as of the first day of accommodation.
 They are calculated pro rata to the number of days of accommodation.
 The day of arrival is included in the calculation but not the day of departure.